angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 >>+<+<+[+>]
 ```

-The first part of the code: `>>+<+<+` initializes the memory as follows:
+The first part of the code, `>>+<+<+`, initializes the memory as follows:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |
 |  1  |  1  |  1  |  0  | ... |
 |  ^  |     |     |     |     |

 The loop `[+>]` will increment 1 and move right until the selected byte is 0.
-In this case it will add 1 to all non-zero values until the first 0 is reached:
+In this case it will add 1 to all non-zero values until it reaches 0:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |
 |  2  |  2  |  2  |  0  | ... |
 |     |     |     |  ^  |     |

 > Note that infinite loops are easy to come by in brainfuck.
-Changing the example above to `[>+]`, the program will never end, because it increments the current byte before the loops end
+Changing the example above to `[>+]` causes the program to run indefinitely because it increments the current byte before the loops end

 You can try playing around with brainfuck using any online interpreter[^2].